muellerflorian/walesky-rna-loc-liver/docs/cell-environment.md

 ### 2. Annotation of cells.
 Please consult the dedicated section [**here**](imjoy-annotation.md) for more details.

-For this workflow, you need one annotation type to outline all cells that you want to analyze.
+For this workflow, you outline all cells that you want to analyze with one annotation type.
-We recommend naming it `Cells`.
+We recommend naming this annotation `Cells`.

 ### 3. Calculate density profiles